ecg-icas/icas/src/source/reference/put-campaign-linkedads.rst

 the provided one.
 It is not possible to have multiple linkedAds in one campaign with the same adId.

+A single linkedAd has the following request model structure:

+.. include:: ../examples/campaign-ad-request.rst

 .. _single_linkedad:

 Adding/overwriting a single linkedAd: